 Ensure access to affordable, reliable, sustainable and modern energy for all.

-In addition to the 10% Green Power, Thinking Works offsets the carbon emissions from our business operations by purchasing and retiring certified carbon credits under the global Verified Carbon Standard (VCS).
+In addition to procuring 100% Carbon Offser electricity, Thinking Works offsets the carbon emissions from our business operations by purchasing and retiring certified carbon credits under the global Verified Carbon Standard (VCS).
 The carbon footprint of our business is offset by supporting a HYDROPOWER project in China.